lampnik/json-formatter/README.md

 # JSON Formatter

 This project is a basic JSON formatter bootstrapped with `create-react-app`.
-It's purposefully simple, and makes and network connections.
+It's purposefully simple, and makes no network connections.
 You can run this locally or find a hosted version of it at https://formatting.zeroexzero.com/

 ### `Quickstart`